metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

+## Metabase 0.47.0

+- The multimethod `metabase.driver/syncable-schemas` has been added.
+This method is used to list schemas to upload CSVs to, and it should include all schemas that are able to be synced to.
+Currently it only needs to be implemented if the database has schema, and the database supports the `uploads` feature.

 ## Metabase 0.46.0

 - The process for building a driver has changed slightly in Metabase 0.46.0.
 Your build command should now look